Weighted Sissy Squat

 Frequently Asked Questions

-• What muscles does the Weighted Sissy Squat work?
+• What muscles does Weighted Sissy Squat work?

-• What is the correct form for the Weighted Sissy Squat?
+• What is a common mistake in Weighted Sissy Squat?

 Related Exercises